Skip to content

 N-day flaws are highly sought after by attackers because the hard work of uncovering the flaw has already been done.
 Once the vendors admit there is a technical fault and start the process for repair, attackers are able to write and deploy exploits.
 With countless numbers of N-day vulnerabilities out there, entities ranging from small companies to secure government organizations are left exposed.
 Certain industries are even more prone to attack because their systems are difficult to patch and remedy.
 These include organizations that rely on Industrial Control Systems (ICS), such as the manufacturing, infrastructure, and energy sectors.
 Within these industries, patching is difficult due to the slow-moving supply chain and the possibility that multiple vendors link back to the original manufacturer who identified an N-day threat.
 In many cases, the subsequent vendors are not even aware of the vulnerability because the reach of the initial product extends so far.

 There are many real-world cases of N-day threats.
 A recent example includes the CrashOverride, or Industroyer, a very dangerous case of ICS malware.
 This malware was utilized in an attack which took place in December of 2016, causing the disruption of operations at a Ukrainian electrical transmission substation.
 The security breach resulted in a regional power outage as it targeted critical infrastructure in the region.
-In these cases, patches simply aren’t an effective way to approach the security issues.
+In these cases, security patches simply aren’t an effective way to approach the security issues.

-In fact, with so many N-day flaws out there, patches will never come quickly enough.
+In fact, with so many N-day flaws out there, security patches will never come quickly enough.
 The best solution when it comes to the ICS environment is to ensure there is strong intrusion detection and mitigation in place in order to shield against known and potentially unknown attacks, as opposed to relying on frequent updates.
 Additionally, it is important to utilize the following best practices:

 What precisely do these actions mean in detail?